Have you struggled to increase your website traffic, even though you’ve tried every “method” out there?

 Make sure you have your Google Analytics tracking code set up (if you don’t have it set up yet, do it now!).

 Once you have at least a few days of traffic under your belt, check your website traffic report on Google Analytics.

 Here’s a screenshot showing an overview of traffic to a site using Google analytics:

-If you’d rather not use Google Analytics, two good alternatives are:
+If you’d rather not use Google Analytics, there are two good alternatives:

 Here are some of the most important metrics you should note:

 - Unique visitors (Users)

 - Average time on site (Avg.
 Session Duration)

 - Bounce rate

 - Traffic sources (direct, search, and referral)